 Although ash build-up is normal, we recommend vacuuming out your grill at least every two months, but ideally after every 24 hours of cook time.
 See the 'Deep Clean' section in Cleaning Your Traeger Pellet Grill for vacuuming information.

-Please refer to our 'Cleaning the All New Timberline Grill' video to learn how to clean your grill.
+Please refer to our 'Cleaning the Timberline Grill' video to learn how to clean your grill.

-Or visit: How To Clean A Traeger Grill - Traeger Grills for more information.
+Or visit: How to Clean a Traeger Pellet Grill, for more information.